kylenewm/mvp-buildkit/README.md

 - **Commit**: Writes stable canonical files + snapshots versioned output
 - **Provenance**: Run IDs, stored artifacts, and optional LangSmith traces

+**Please note**: Some small changes will be made by Jan 11 to make this work easy to download and run locally

 ### ❌ V0 does NOT provide
 - Web UI (CLI only)
 - Fully autonomous building or execution without approval